Topics on this page:

-- File a Case
+- Titling a vehicle

 A public record can be corrected or a vehicle titled by petitioning for a writ of mandamus.
 Mandamus (Latin for "we command") is a writ issued by a court commanding a public official to perform an action.
 Mandamus is available as a remedy either to review administrative decisions when the legislature has not provided for judicial review or to compel public officials to perform a function they have a duty to perform.
 Mandamus is often described as an "extraordinary" writ and will not be issued unless there is no other legal remedy available.

 The courts have stated that review of administrative decisions is an inherent power of the court and mandamus is available to review agency decisions when no review process has been provided by the legislature, or even when the legislature has tried to eliminate judicial review.
 Maryland calls this function of mandamus, "administrative mandamus."
-Read the Rules: MD Rules 7-401 to 7-403
+Read the Rules: Md.
+Rules 7-401 to 7-403

 The other function of mandamus is known as "conventional mandamus."
 Conventional mandamus is used to correct public records or to title a vehicle.
 Conventional writs of mandamus command public officials to perform a ministerial function.
 Ministerial functions are duties the public official must perform.
 If the public official has any discretion, or freedom to choose, over whether to act or not, the action is not ministerial, and conventional mandamus is not available.
 When filing a conventional mandamus action, you assert that all the requirements for an action have been met and the official has no choice but to take the required action.
 Conventional mandamus is not available if there is any other administrative process that a person may pursue for review.
-Read the Rule: MD Rule 15-701
+Read the Rule: Md.
+Rule 15-701

 Whether an action should follow the rules of administrative mandamus or conventional mandamus is sometimes confusing because both types most often concern the decisions of administrative agencies.
 This page describes an action for conventional mandamus, which is appropriate when correcting a public record or getting a license or permit issued.